FinalCondom/SanTour/README.md

 ## Technical choices

+We made several technical choices for this project:
-When we arrive on our application, you first need to start creating a track, this will enable the recording on firebase, we have also enable the offline registration.
+* When we arrive on our application, you first need to start creating a track, this will enable the recording on firebase, we have also enable the offline registration.

-In order to be certain to record only one track at a time, we create a class CurrentRecordingTrack that have a track in static, with that we are certain to have only one track at a time.
+* In order to be certain to record only one track at a time, we create a class CurrentRecordingTrack that have a track in static, with that we are certain to have only one track at a time.

-To store pictures inside our database we choose to use the storage of firebase.
-The path to the image is image/[Id_Track]/POD(POI)/picture[numbeer of the POD/POI in the track].jpg
+* To store pictures inside our database we choose to use the storage of firebase.
+The path to the image is image/[Id_Track]/POD(POI)/picture[number of the POD/POI in the track].jpg
+* For the localisation, we use the default localisation tool of google with give us a localisation in latitude and longitude.
+* For displaying the map, we use the google map API.
+* The graphical part of the application has been made with relative layout.

 ## Authors